jeff-hykin/react-easy-input/README.md

 3. return new Invalid(userInput) when invalid
 <br>
 Then in the render function put
 ```html
 <Input this={this} linkTo="password" type="password" inputer={passwordInputer}/>
 ```
-<br> And if you'd like to display an error message, you can add this to render <br>
+And if you'd like to display an error message, you can add this to render
 ```jsx
 { isInvalid(this.state.passwordState) && <div>{this.state.passwordState.errorMsg}</div> }
 ```